status-im/specs/docs/draft/sticker-pack.md

 ## Specification

 ### Image format
-Accepted image file types are **PNG, JPG/JPEG and GIF**, with a maximum allowed size of 300kb.
+Accepted image file types are `PNG`, `JPG/JPEG` and `GIF`, with a maximum allowed size of 300kb.
-The minimum sticker image resoulution is 512x512, and background of clipart should be transparent.
+The minimum sticker image resolution is 512x512, and its background SHOULD be transparent.

 ### Distribution

-Sticker pack are implemented as [ERC721 token](https://eips.ethereum.org/EIPS/eip-721) and contains a set of stickers.
+Sticker packs are implemented as [ERC721 token](https://eips.ethereum.org/EIPS/eip-721) and contain a set of stickers.
 These stickers are stored inside the sticker pack as a set of hyperlinks pointing to IPFS storage.
 These hyperlinks are publically available and can be accessed by any user inside the status chat.
 Stickers can be sent in chat only by accounts that own the sticker pack.